Amazon S3 sink connector

 s3://my-path/datetime=2023-01-02/hour=0/<file>

-The fields that are used as partition columns will be removed from the resulting payload in the file in Amazon S3.
+The fields that are used as partition columns will be removed from the resulting payload in the file in S3.
 If you are using any query systems downstream that are relying on those fields, you will need to configure them to read the value from the file path instead.

 S3 object key formation